Current Speakers

 Dominik-Smoniewski

-Head of Department, Surveillance of Financial Market Infrastructures, Payment Services and Cyber Risks
+HOD, Surveillance of Financial Market Infrastructures, Payment Services and Cyber Risks

 Dominik-Smoniewski